Community Involvement

 • The explorer will be on probation for a period of 90 days upon successful completion of testing requirements.

-• The explorer post meets once a week for 3 hours and each explorer explorer is required to maintain a high attendance rating.
+• The explorer post meets once a week for 3 hours and each explorer is required to maintain a high attendance rating.

 Interested?